Study in Rome: SOE Undergraduate

 - What about transportation to and from Rome?

 Students are expected to make their own travel arrangements to and from Rome. **Please do not make plane reservations until you have been notified that your class has sufficient enrollment.
-All students are expected to arrive at the Rome Center on Sunday May 19th.
+All students are expected to arrive at the Rome Center on Sunday May 18th in time for the opening program lunch at 1:30pm local time and Rome Center Orientation.
 Students are encouraged to arrange their travel to be present for that event.

 - How are meals handled?